OctopusDeploy/blog/blog/2020-07/powerbi-report-for-octopus-deploy/index.md

 ![](report22.png "width=500")

-**Average Duration in Second by Runbook**: The chart below shows the number of times each runbook has been executed.
+**Average Duration in Seconds by Runbook**: The chart below shows the number of times each runbook has been executed.
 This chart is also filtered by `IsPublished` `true`:

 ![](report23.png "width=500")